Fawn-27/Fawn-27/README.md

 ## What I'm Doing 💻
 - Learning SQLite3
 - Crying over CSS
-- Coding shortcuts for things I don't want to do
+- Creating a homepage
 - Trying to figure out Github

+Sorry, I don't have a lot of stuff here.
+Most of my work is on Replit and another editor, and I'm too lazy to transfer some of them.
+I'll do it eventuslly.

 ## Skills :octocat:
 I'm fluent in some of these languages but am still learning others: